rickhallett/mastersofjs-redux/README.md

 2. SpecRunner.html is the primary entrance point, and runs the spec/redux.spec.js file.
 This is where tests that illustrate the behaviour of Redux live, and can be extended indefinitely, broken out into modules etc.

+3. Place a breakpoint(s) in the browser developer console, or use the 'debugger' keyword anywhere in any of the loaded scripts to halt time and space and do a Gandalf.
+Be creative here; set conditional breakpoints (for loops, certain kinds of exceptions, control flow etc).
+If necessary, you can black box any libraries you want the debugger to 'skip over' in its presentation of the execution stack to the UI.

 <br>

 ---